mwender/auctions-and-items/readme.txt

 	* The importer now treats columns in a case-insensitive fashion.
 	* Adding "Item No." as a unique key for auction items.
 * Adding "Hammer Price" as Item CPT meta.
+* Checking if Composer autoloader has already been loaded

 = 1.9.0 =
 * Adding `LotBiddingURL` option for CSV imports.